phlong3105/mon/README.md

 - `🐈 mon` is an all-in-one research framework built using [Python](https://www.python.org/) and [PyTorch](https://pytorch.org/).
 - It covers a wide range of research topics in computer vision and machine learning.
-- The full documentation of the framework [can be found here](http://phlong.net/mon/) (still work-in-progress).
+- The development guidelines of the framework [can be found here](docs/styleguide.md) (still work-in-progress).

 ## Installation